-An MRI (magnetic resonance imaging) scan uses a powerful magnet and radio waves to build up detailed, cross-sectional pictures of the inside of your body.
-It may be used if it is difficult to tell from the ultrasound whether a tumour is benign or may be malignant.
+An MRI (magnetic resonance imaging) scan uses a powerful magnet and radio waves to build up detailed pictures of the inside of your body.
+While not often used, an MRI may help if it is difficult to tell from the ultrasound whether an ovarian tumour is likely to be cancerous.

-Let your medical team know if you have a pacemaker, as the magnet can interfere with some pacemakers.
-As with a CT scan, a dye might be injected into your veins before an MRI scan.
+If you are having an MRI scan, let your medical team know if you have a pacemaker.
+The magnet can interfere with some pacemakers, but newer pacemakers are often MRI-compatible.
+As with a CT scan, a contrast dye might be injected into your veins before an MRI scan.

 During the scan, you will lie on a bench inside a large metal tube that is open at both ends.
 The noisy, narrow machine makes some people feel anxious or claustrophobic.
 If you think you may become distressed, mention it beforehand to your medical team.
 You may be given a medicine to help you relax, and you will usually be offered headphones or earplugs.
 The MRI scan may take between 30 and 90 minutes.

 Before having scans, tell the doctor if you have any allergies or have had a reaction to contrast during previous scans.
 You should also let them know if you have diabetes or kidney disease, or are pregnant or breastfeeding.

 The only way to confirm the diagnosis of ovarian cancer is to remove a sample of tissue from the tumour (biopsy).
 This is sent to a specialist called a pathologist who checks it under a microscope for cancer cells.